-Proposal No. 1 is considered a "non-routine" matter, while Proposal No. 2 to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2022 is considered a "routine" matter.
-Therefore, if you are a beneficial owner of shares held in street name and do not provide voting instructions, your shares will not be voted on Proposal No. 1 and a broker non-vote will occur on this matter.
-In tabulating the voting results for Proposal No. 1, shares that constitute broker non-votes will not be voted on that proposal, and therefore, will not affect the outcome of Proposal No.1.
-Because Proposal No. 2 is a "routine" matter, a broker, bank, trustee or other nominee will be permitted to exercise its discretion on this proposal, which means there will be no broker non-votes on this matter.
+Proposal No. 1, Proposal No. 3 and Proposal No. 4 are considered "non-routine" matters, while Proposal No. 2 and Proposal No. 5 are considered "routine" matters.
+Therefore, if you are a beneficial owner of shares held in street name and do not provide voting instructions, your shares will not be voted on Proposal No. 1, Proposal No. 3 and Proposal No. 4 and a broker non-vote will occur on these matters.
+Because Proposal No. 2 and Proposal No. 5 are considered "routine" matters, a broker, bank, trustee or other nominee will be permitted to exercise its discretion on these proposals, which means there will be no broker non-votes on these matters.